Manipulating and Measuring Model Interpretability: Introduction

+\edit{This motivated our fourth and final experiment.
+For this experiment, we returned to the design of our first experiment, but removed the simulation step and varied whether or not participants were shown an ``outlier focus'' message highlighting the apartments with unusual configurations as possible outliers.
+We found that participants who were shown a clear model and no outlier focus message were less able to detect and correct for the model's sizable mistakes, as in our first two experiments.
+In contrast, this difference disappeared for participants who were shown an outlier focus message, in line with the findings from our third experiment.
+The findings from our fourth experiment are therefore consistent with the possible explanation outlined above.}

+\edit{In light of this, we then conducted some additional post-hoc analyses of the data from our first two experiments, finding that participants who were shown a clear, eight feature model (i.e., the model presentation with the most information) were worse at simulating the model's predictions~\citep{lage2019human} and followed its predictions less closely compared to participants assigned to the other experimental conditions.
+We also found that these participants' predictions of the apartments' selling prices were less accurate.
+These findings, which we present along with our findings from the fourth experiment, are also consistent with the explanation above.}

-In summary, across several experiments involving several thousand participants we saw that factors thought to improve interpretability often had negligible effects and even had detrimental effects in certain instances.
-While one might expect that exposing model internals by default could only help decision makers, our experiments suggest otherwise.
-Taken together, these results emphasize the importance of user testing over intuition in the design of interpretable models to assist decision making.
+\edit{To summarize, via a sequence of pre-registered} experiments involving several thousand participants, we \edit{found} that \edit{two} factors \edit{commonly} thought to \edit{make machine learning models more interpretable often have} negligible effects \edit{on people's behavior and, in some cases,} even have detrimental effects. \edit{Contrary to the intuition that models with clear internals can only improve people's} decisions, our \edit{findings} suggest otherwise.
+Taken together, \edit{our findings} emphasize the importance of testing over intuition \edit{when developing} interpretable models.

-In the remainder of the paper we provide further details for each of these experiments and present our results in greater depth.
-We conclude by discussing limitations of and possible extensions to our work, as well as implications for the design of interfaces to decision aids.
+\edit{In the next section, we further situate our experiments in the literature from the machine learning, human--computer interaction, and decision-making communities.} In the \edit{subsequent four sections, we describe our} experiments and present \edit{our findings in detail.
+We then} conclude by discussing limitations of and possible extensions to our work, as well as implications for design\edit{ing user} interfaces \edit{that facilitate effective collaborations between people and models.}